Zabir-A/Data-Mining-Tool/README.md

 - A `.env` file must be placed in the same directory as the script for loading environment variables.

+- To update and test functionality with different User Agents, refer to: https://pypi.org/project/fake-useragent/

 ### Future Enhancements

 <!-- - Implementing advanced data analysis techniques on the scraped data for insights and trends. -->